SARIKAYA77/python_data_manipulation_with_flask_api/Readme.md

 test.py --> Includes test operation on flask endpoint, tests the state of the response with assertEqual

-data.json --> contains the relevant json data
+data.json --> contains the relevant json data,also regarding this json file, it seems to be suitable for this data type.

 how to run this project
 ********************************